-These projects are selected by the chapter as a way to give back to the community.
+These projects are selected by the chapter as a way to give back to our community.

 Backpack Project provides backpacks and school supplies for students in need at the beginning of the 2nd semester.
 In the past, focus has been on middle and high school students.
 Chapter members deliver backpacks to the schools; students in need are identified by the counselors within each school.
-Approximately 250 students received backpacks in 2020.
+Approximately 242 students received backpacks in 2020.
 For donations or more information please contact us at JASchoolProjects@gmail.com.

 Crown Club is an organization for high school girls in 9th, 10th, 11th,and 12th grades, which focuses on identifying and creatively meeting the needs within the community.
 Chapter members serve as advisers to the students, inspire future leadership, and promote the benefits of community service.
 The project meets several times throughout the school year.
-In 2017 & 2018 approximately 250 girls from Madison area high schools were members.
+In 2020, 244 girls from Madison area high schools were members.
 For additional information go to https://jamccrownclub.org/

 Glass Slipper is a service project that provides formal wear for Madison County teens.
 Recently, it has expanded to include a dress swap.
 The project is most active during homecoming, prom, and Christmas dance seasons.
 Chapter members organize formal wear and open the JA house to students who wish to make a selection.
 The opportunity is advertised through school counselors.

 Hope Totes is a service project that provides supplies for Madison County children who are taken into protective custody.
 The totes include personal care items, as well as an age appropriate recreational item (i.e. stuffed animal, journal, etc.) and are organized by gender and age groups.
 Members supplied 300 totes in 2018.
 Totes are replenished and distributed on an as-needed basis.
 They are currently stored by a local ministry.